ibmexpertlabs/ACE_Production_Guide/docs/configure-cluster-gitops.md

 done
 ```

-You should see:
+After a while, you should see the following message informing us that operator installation is complete (it may take a few minutes):
 ```
 customresourcedefinition.apiextensions.k8s.io/applications.argoproj.io condition met
 ```

+The ArgoCD operator is now installed and the default instance has been successfully created.

 ### 3. Verify Cluster Roles

-ArgoCD runs under a dedicated service account with custom cluster roles for governance:
+ArgoCD runs under a dedicated service account.
+For good governance, we use a custom **clusterrole** and **clusterrolebinding** to control the specific operations this service account can perform on different resources in the cluster.

 ```bash
 # Verify cluster roles are created